mkdesignn/menubuilder/readme.md

 ## Dynamic menu builder

-dynamic menu builder is a way to create your menu in a quick and easy manner.
+dynamic menu builder is a quick and easy way to create your menu.
 I'v always wanted a way to generate a menu without recreating everything from the Base.

 installing the package